 His primary specialties are federal public land law and Indian law.
 In addition to his many articles in law reviews, popular journals, and newspapers, his thirteen books include the standard law texts on public land law and on Indian law.
 He also served as managing editor of Felix S. Cohen’s Handbook of Federal Indian Law, the leading treatise on Indian law.
-The books he has written in recent years, such as 1992’s The Eagle Bird, are aimed for a general audience, and they discuss society, history, and land in the American West.
+The books he has written, such as 1992’s The Eagle Bird, are aimed for a general audience, and they discuss society, history, and land in the American West.
 He won the Colorado Book Award for Messages From Frank’s Landing, a profile of Billy Frank, Jr. of the Nisqually Tribe of western Washington.
 In his latest book, Blood Struggle: The Rise of Modern Indian Nations, he poses what he calls “the most fundamental question of all: Can the Indian voice endure?”
 Listen to an interview on Colorado Public Radio conducted by Dan Drayer about Blood Struggle.

 The National Wildlife Federation presented him with its National Conservation Award, and in its 10-year anniversary issue, Outside Magazine named him one of 15 “People to Watch,” calling him “the West’s leading authority on natural resources law.”
 He has served on several boards, including The Wilderness Society, Northern Lights Institute, and the Center of the American West at the University of Colorado.
 Over the years, Professor Wilkinson has taken on many special assignments for the Departments of Interior, Agriculture, and Justice.
 He was a member of the tribal team that negotiated the 1997 Joint Secretarial Order of the Interior and Commerce Departments concerning tribal rights under the Endangered Species Act.
 He served as special counsel to the Interior Department for the drafting of the Presidential Proclamation, signed by President Clinton in September, 1996, establishing the Grand Staircase-Escalante National Monument in Utah.
 In December 1997 Agriculture Secretary Glickman appointed him a member of the Committee of Scientists, charged with reviewing the Forest Service planning regulations.
 Professor Wilkinson acted as facilitator in negotiations between the National Park Service and the Timbisha Shoshone Tribe concerning a tribal land base in Death Valley National Park; in 2000 Congress enacted legislation ratifying the resulting agreement.
-He is currently serving as facilitator in far-ranging negotiations between the City of Seattle and the Muckleshoot Indian Tribe.
+He was most recently serving as facilitator in far-ranging negotiations between the City of Seattle and the Muckleshoot Indian Tribe.